PutuJem/tech230_github_ssh/README.md

-# tech230_github_ssh
-Testing the GitHub SSH connection
+# Connecting to GitHub with SSH (Secure SHell)

 ### **Generating a new SSH key**

-1. Generate the SSH key with the following command:
+1. Open a Git Bash terminal and navigate to the `.ssh` folder; if not present, create an `.ssh` folder with `mkdir`.
+Following this, generate an SSH key with the following command:

 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"